 Make a Trip of It

-For the past year and a half, we have been stuck in the life of COVID.
-You may not have been able to take a lot of trips or have a getaway.
-A conference is the perfect opportunity to turn it into a longer trip!
+Could you use a little vacation time?
+A conference is the perfect opportunity to turn it into a mini vacation!
 Either before or after the conference, stay a few extra days in the area.
-You can even invite the whole family to come out and join you for a mini family vacation!
+You can even invite the whole family to come out and join you!

 Hold a Lunch and Learn When You are Back